narwhalacademy/zebra-crossing/README.md

   - **[Sucuri Security](https://wordpress.org/plugins/sucuri-scanner/)**
   - **[iThemes Security](https://wordpress.org/plugins/better-wp-security/)**
   - If your hosting service doesn't offer backups, use [VaultPress](https://jetpack.com/upgrade/backup/) or [BackupBuddy](https://ithemes.com/backupbuddy/).
+  - Alternatively, use [Simply Static](https://simplystatic.com/) to turn your public-facing Wordpress site into a static site.
 - **Consider switching to a more privacy-oriented hosting service** like [Greenhost](https://greenhost.net/) or [Maadix](https://maadix.net/en/) .
 - **Set up a [security.txt](https://securitytxt.org/) file** so that researchers have a place to disclose security vulnerabilities.